oss-aspen/Rappel/notebooks/README.md

-# Notebooks
+# Augur Notebooks

-This folder is for visualization notebooks.
+This directory holds notebooks designed to connect with an Augur instance.
+Any notebook created before 2026 was orignially a resource in the oss-aspen/Rappel repository that has now been archieved.

     ├── 8knot         <- Visualization development for 8Knot
     ├── density_metrics        <- EDA